kakucd/Professional-Website/README.md

 # Professional-Website
-Web Development Project: Responsive website that implements aria, scss, forms, and other web development tools.
+This website was designed as a final project for a Special Topics: Web Development course offered at Pacific Lutheran University Fall 2016.
+Course Taught by Professor Dijkstra.
-The instructions and requirements for this project can be found at this link: http://cs.plu.edu/courses/csci387/fall2016/ The website can be viewed with this link: http://cs.plu.edu/~kakucd/Project3/
+Basic project summary: Design a professional, responsive website.
+Website must have at least 5 pages, 1 form, a menu design, graphics, and implement a grid layout.
+All instructions and requirements for this project can be found at this link: http://cs.plu.edu/courses/csci387/fall2016/
+The website can be viewed with this link: http://cs.plu.edu/~kakucd/Project3/